-- Technological developments that have occurred in the performance of vessels engaged in domestic operations in Australia. - b) The development of the IMO Code of Safety for High Speed Craft applicable to vessels engaged in international operations. - c) The integration of aspects of the HSC Code into the high speed and light craft rules of most Classification Societies. - d) The adoption of the HSC Code by Commonwealth legislation for domestic vessels engaged in interstate operations. - e) The fact that some State and Territory jurisdictions already require compliance with parts of the HSC Code by administrative means to certain domestic vessels engaged in intrastate operations.
+- a) Technological developments that have occurred in the performance of vessels engaged in domestic operations in Australia. - b) The development of the IMO Code of Safety for High Speed Craft applicable to vessels engaged in international operations. - c) The integration of aspects of the HSC Code into the high speed and light craft rules of most Classification Societies. - d) The adoption of the HSC Code by Commonwealth legislation for domestic vessels engaged in interstate operations. - e) The fact that some State and Territory jurisdictions already require compliance with parts of the HSC Code by administrative means to certain domestic vessels engaged in intrastate operations.

-This Subsection of the NSCV shall be read in conjunction with Part B-General Requirements of the NSCV and Part F-Special Vessels Subsection 1A: General Requirements for Fast Craft of the NSCV.
-It should also be read in conjunction with Part A-Safety Obligations of the NSCV.
+This Subsection of the NSCV shall be read in conjunction with Part B- General Requirements of the NSCV and Part F-Special Vessels Subsection 1A: General Requirements for Fast Craft of the NSCV.